mxxo/kalman-planes/README.md

 Main goal: describe 3D planes using Rust

 Usage notes:
-- We choose to consume transformation objects as they are applied
+- We choose to not consume transformation objects as they are applied
 - Bounds, transformations are all strongly typed

 ----------------------------------------------------------------